Tailor-made for you.

 Why does a patient need a breath test ?

 This test is carried out to verify if the patient can properly absorb a specific sugar; in some cases, the body cannot digest sugars like lactose or fructose.
-The test measures a byproduct of sugar breakdown (hydrogen and methane, in gas phase) in the breath.
-If the sugar is not absorbed correctly, gut bacteria ferment it, producing hydrogen/methane as a byproduct.
-Under normal circumstances, there is little to no hydrogen and methane in the breath.
+The test measures a byproduct of sugar breakdown (hydrogen and methane in gas phase) in the breath.
+If the sugar is not absorbed correctly, gut bacteria ferment it, producing hydrogen, methane and potentially hydrogen sulfide as a byproduct.
+Under normal circumstances, there is little to no presence of these gases in the breath.
 This will remain unchanged if the sugar is absorbed in the intestine.